gycheong/rag_by_averaging/README.md

 \text{Ranked Cosine Precision of } B := \frac{1}{K} \sum_{m = 1}^{K} \text{Cosine Precision of } B_m.
 $$

 Under this measurement, those comments ranked higher in the retrieved context will have a higher impact to the precision.
-We also see an improvement in our method from the naive RAG from 0.84330116 to 0.85745651 in this metric as well.
+We also see an improvement in our method from the naive RAG from 0.84330116 to 0.85745651 in this metric as well:

 ![image](https://github.com/gycheong/rag_by_averaging/assets/139825285/5c2092e1-0228-4048-93de-780b81fd60dc)